What Is Bi-Cast Leather?

 PHYSICAL - The Technical Bomber

 We believe Independence Brothers to be the best choice on the market today.
-We've evaluated that the high quality of materials, superb customer service, innovative custom fit, and customization options are unmatched, especially when you take into consideration the very affordable price they offer.
+We've evaluated that the high quality of materials, superb customer service, innovative custom fit, and customization options are unmatched, especially when you take into consideration the very affordable price we offer.

 If you're a savvy customer who cares about more than just a popular brand name, you can't go wrong by trusting this up and coming startup that is revolutionizing the leather jacket scene.

-You can check out their jacket lineup here.
+Check out our jacket lineup here.

 Bi-Cast Leather vs Other Types of Leather